-Newly-registered students are assigned to an advisor, who will be available via e-mail to answer questions and offer counsel on the academic process.
-The advisor, in turn, e-mails the student with instructions on how to proceed.
-This information provides a general “orientation” to the educational process as a complement to information found online.
-However, registration alone does not entitle one to student services.
-Neither does it admit one to a degree program.
-Admission to a credit/degree track begins with registration but requires an additional procedure.
+New Applicants are immediately assigned to an advisor, who will be available via email to answer questions and offer counsel on the academic process.
+The advisor, in turn, e-mails the student with instructions on how to proceed by starting with the Orientation and first course.
+Application completion does NOT admit one to a degree program.
+Soon AFTER application, please request official academic documents to be sent from the issuing institution to the NU Registrar.
+Admission to a credit/degree program of study comes with the evaluation of these entry credentials.

-Students who reside in the twenty-five nations listed on page 8 of this handbook are required to pay a one-time registration fee upon registration.
-Incarcerated students must pay their registration fee before a second course will be sent.
+Incarcerated students must pay their application fee before a second course will be sent.

-Admission to a degree program requires degree applicants to possess the educational background, intellectual capabilities, and language skills necessary for college-level study.
-The following academic achievement is the standard that must be met for formal admission into a degree program.
+Admission to a certificate or a degree program requires applicants to possess the educational background, intellectual capabilities, and language skills necessary for college-level study.
+The following academic achievement is the standard that must be met for formal admission into a certificate or degree program.
 For specifics, see under each academic offering in the Academics section of this catalog.

-More specific information relative to admission into a particular program (B.R.S., M.T.S., M.Div.) may be found in the academic section under each program featured.
+More specific information relative to admission into a particular program (C.B.S., C.C.M., B.R.S., G.C.B.S., M.T.S., M.Div.) may be found in the academic section under each program featured.
 Below are general regulations.

-Enrollment refers to undertaking the study of any specific numbered course.
-The student may begin the study immediately after registration has been completed, without any further administrative action.
-Enrollment in a course is confirmed and recorded by NU at the time the student takes the first exam required by the course, and should be completed within 12 months.
+Enrollment at NationsU refers to undertaking the study of any specific numbered course.
+The student may begin study immediately after application and fee have been completed, without any further administrative action.
+However, all students must complete the Orientation to NationsUniversity Online Studies (ONOS) and the appropriately leveled course, A Search for Spirituality, before beginning other courses.
+Enrollment in a course is confirmed and recorded by NU at the time the student takes the first exam required by the course and should be completed within 12 months.